Program customization

 Details

-DescriptionThe aim of TU is to understand the links between drugs and society from an economic, regulatory, environmental and societal perspective.
+DescriptionThe aim of this TU is to understand the links between drugs and society from an economic, regulatory, environmental and societal point of view.

-General view of the place of drugs in society: pharmacoeconomics, drugs as a social object, links between drugs and public health, regulatory aspects and the global healthcare system, environmental issues.
+General vision of the place of drugs in society: pharmacoeconomics, drugs as a social object, links between drugs and public health, regulatory aspects and the global healthcare system, environmental issues.

 Number of hours16h